sagunms/CarND-Advanced-Lane-Lines/README.md

 ![alt text][windowing_and_fit]

-#### Calculation of Radius of Curvature of the lane and Position of vehicle with respect to center
+### Calculation of Radius of Curvature of the lane and Position of vehicle from center

+This step discusses the calculation of radius of curvature of the lane and the position of the vehicle with respect to center.
 The lane curvature is calculated in the `lane_curvature` method in `LaneLinesDetector` class which is in the `lane_lib/detector.py` file (lines 75-102).
 This is called at the end of `draw` method to annotate the final output lane line image with the following information.
 * Offset from centre: The offset of the vehicle from the center of the lane in metres.
 * Direction of offset: This is measured by the sign of the offset.
 * Radius of Curvature: The deviation of the vehicle off from the center of the road lane in metres.
 This is the average of curvatures of the left and right lane lines.

-#### Inverse Perspective Transformation
+### Inverse Perspective Transformation (Unwarp)

 I implemented this step in lines 68 in my code in `detector.py` in the method `draw()` of `LaneLinesDetector` class.
 It uses `cv2.wrapPerspective` OpenCV function and inverse perspective transformation matrix `Minv` computed earlier to plot back down onto the road such that the lane area is highlighted clearly.
 Here is an example of my result on a test image:

 ![alt text][compare_test3]

+Project Video
 ---

-### Project Video

 The success criteria for this project was that wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road.
 My detection pipeline performs reasonably well on the entire project video.